1729443403/Lqy-ProjectDesignThinking-for-MS/README.md

 # Lqy-Project: A switch light system based on voice recognition and Bluetooth control
 (Design Thinking for Microcontroller Systems)
+## Mbed Version
+Mbed 5.15 is used in this project
 ## Abstract
 This project presents an integrated embedded systems course design utilizing the ARM Cortex-M4 based MBED L432KC development board.
 The system incorporates:
 - Wireless communication via UART Bluetooth (BT24 module)